grafana/tempo/docs/sources/tempo/configuration/_index.md

 #### Standard overrides

-You can create an `overrides` section to configure new ingestion limits that applies to all tenants of the cluster.
+You can create an `overrides` section to configure ingestion limits that apply to all tenants of the cluster.
 A snippet of a `config.yaml` file showing how the overrides section is [here](https://github.com/grafana/tempo/blob/a000a0d461221f439f585e7ed55575e7f51a0acd/integration/bench/config.yaml#L39-L40).

 ```yaml